bolken44/counterfactual_temperatures/repkit/code/ado/README.md

 ### Parallelization settings
 - `parallel(#)` - Specifies the number of clusters for parallel processing.
 If omitted, no parallelization is used.
 The program will run parallelized by the geographic unit, with the computations distributed across `(#)` CPU cores.
 This uses the user-written command `parallel`.
--

 ### Miscellaneous
 - `keep(string)` - Specifies variables that are already in the dataset and should be kept in the return dataset.
-This is particularly useful for keeping precomputed variables at the aggregation level.
 The most obvious use case is to precompute the average temperature at the return dataset level (say, county-year level) and keep that variable using `keep(avg_temp)`.
 - `realonly` - Returns a dataset with only the realized temperature bins, not the expected counts.
-This is useful when you only need the observed temperature distribution and do not require the counterfactual analysis.
+This is useful when you only need the observed temperature distribution and do not require a counterfactual temperature distribution.

-## Description
+## Output dataset

 The variables holding realized frequencies will be named as:
 - `real_under_<lower bound>` and `real_over_<upper bound>` for the edge bins